 There are as many faces to Bali as there are visitors, which is a lot of faces!
+This Bali travel guide dips into the best.
 Both exotic and familiar, this mostly Hindu island, situated in the middle of a predominantly Muslim nation, can cater to the most hedonistic or the most budget-conscious.
 It encourages exploration, yet applauds relaxation, can be romantic or adventurous, modern or traditional.
 An equally varied landscape alternates between lush green paddy fields and stark mountainsides, active volcanoes and rugged cliffside coastlines overshadowing pristine white beaches or softly graduating to black sand shores.

 The most popular tourist areas are located in the south of the island.
 Along the west coast, Tuban/ Kuta / Legian lead to ultra chic Seminyak, then Canggu, which is fast gaining ground as a haven of luxe private villas.
 On the east side is the fishing village of Sanur, Bali’s earliest tourist area and home to the first and only hotel that rises above the height of the coconuts trees.